elNino0916/reShut-CLI/README.md

 <img width="1102" height="140" alt="image" src="https://github.com/user-attachments/assets/46180d26-19d4-43b1-a3f5-fa6eea5eeecf" />

-## reShut CLI is an easy-to-use tool that aims to streamline and improve the management of system reboots and shutdowns on your Windows computer.
+## reShut CLI is an easy-to-use tool that aims to streamline and improve the management of system reboots and shutdowns on Windows computers in your local network.

 > [!WARNING]
 > .NET 9 is now required.
 Download it [here](https://builds.dotnet.microsoft.com/dotnet/WindowsDesktop/9.0.8/windowsdesktop-runtime-9.0.8-win-x64.exe).